oomsveta/s19-printf/README.md

 The width is the minimal number of characters to be printed.
 If the value to be printed is shorter than this number, the result is padded with spaces (or zeroes if the `0` flag is used).
 The value is not truncated even if the result is larger.

 You can set the width either literally by specifying it within the format string or by using arguments of the printf function.
-To provide the width using arguments, you have to put the `*` character in the format string, which means the width will be provided as an argument of type `int`.
+To set the width using arguments, you have to put the `*` character in the format string, which means the width will be provided as an argument of type `int`.

 You cannot use both fashions at the same time, and you cannot repeat the `*` modifier.